 \subsection{P\'olya tree priors for covariate-based intensity functions}

-To construct P\'olya tree priors in the setting under consideration, assume that the covariate space $\Zcal$ is compact.
-For notational simplicity, take $\Zcal=[0,1]^d$.
-Note that for the purpose of deriving point-wise convergence rates this poses no additional restriction on the covariate process $Z$, since if $\Zcal$ were unbounded then transforming $Z$ via a smooth bijective map $\Phi:\R^d\to[0,1]^d$, constructed e.g.~as in Section \ref{Subsec:RandGPRates}, would imply that estimating $\rho$ at any point $z_0\in\R^d$ is in fact equivalent to estimating $\rho\circ\Phi^{-1}$ at $\Phi(z_0)\in[0,1]^d$.
+To construct P\'olya tree priors in the present setting, assume that the covariate space $\Zcal$ is compact; for notational simplicity, take $\Zcal=[0,1]^d$.
+For the purpose of deriving point-wise rates this poses no additional restrictions on the covariate process $Z$, since if $\Zcal$ were unbounded then transforming $Z$ via a smooth bijective map $\Phi:\R^d\to[0,1]^d$, constructed e.g.~as in Section \ref{Subsec:RandGPRates}, would imply that estimating $\rho$ at any point $z_0\in\R^d$ is in fact equivalent to estimating $\rho\circ\Phi^{-1}$ at $\Phi(z_0)\in[0,1]^d$.